Seller Financing in Commercial Real Estate: A Strategic Guide

 Historical Context and Current Trends

-In recent years, the adoption of seller financing in commercial real estate has been on the rise.
-According to data from the National Association of Realtors, approximately 8% of commercial property sales in the past year involved some form of seller financing.
-In the Raleigh-Durham area, we've seen even higher rates, with nearly 12% of commercial transactions utilizing this method.
+In recent years, the adoption of seller financing in commercial real estate has seen a notable uptick.
+National Association of Realtors data indicates that approximately 8% of commercial property sales in the last year involved some form of owner financing.
+My team's analysis of the local market shows an even stronger trend, with nearly 12% of commercial transactions in the Raleigh-Durham-Chapel Hill MSA utilizing this method, particularly for assets in the $1 million to $10 million range where bank underwriting can be most cumbersome.

 The Mechanics of Seller Financing